lucianonieto/lucianonieto.github.io/_posts/2023-05-30-using-apache-hop.md

 - **Projects** are logical collections of hop code and configuration.
 Environments contain the environment-specific (e.g. dev, uat, prd) metadata.

 # Hop
-The following code is the hop definition pipeline to extract the data from Amazon dataset and ingest in our database - doing a couple of transformations:
+The following code is the hop definition pipeline to extract the data from Amazon dataset and ingest it in our database - doing a couple of transformations:

 {% highlight xml %}
 <?xml version="1.0" encoding="UTF-8"?>
 <pipeline>